Master of Science

 Leukocyte telomere length (TL) shortens with age and is associated with age-related pathologies.
 However, inherited and acquired variation in telomere length in individuals complicates clinical interpretations of TL as a biomarker of aging and age-related pathologies.
 Therefore, it is critical to identify a post-mitotic tissue as a surrogate marker of TL at birth.
 In my thesis project, I used quantitative PCR to trace TL dynamics of a variety of tissue types of inbred mice during 1st year of life.
 I found that TL of smooth muscle of aortic media did not shorten with age and represents birth TL.
 Notably, birth TL effectively offset genetic variation of TL in a genetically diverse mouse population.
 In addition, I further revealed that impaired collagen turnover in mice, which leads to premature aging symptoms, accelerates TL shortening.
 In summary, I identified that aortic media provides a powerful internal reference for birth TL with potentials to improve the accuracy of evaluating telomere shortening in individuals.

 Comartin, Paul J., "Telomere length dynamics in aging mice" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 658.